Welcome to the UC Berkeley Japanese Language Program!

 Study Aids

 This section provides various instructional materials to aid your study of the Japanese language.
+The lists of kanji introduced in J1, J10, and J100 are especially helpful for transfer students.

 Staff